pulibrary/bibdata/docs/indexing.md

 ### Index the latest SCSB changes

-There might be new SCSB updates from Alma between the time the SCSB export started and the index swap.
-Set the TIMESTAMP to be the next day of when the SCSB export started (as long as the export started after 6am EST).
-Index these latest SCSB changes:
-example: If the SCSB reindex started on '2021-10-15'.
-Set the TIMESTAMP= '2021-10-15'.
+There will be new SCSB updates that need to be indexed.
+We import these updates to bibdata daily at 6:00am from an AWS S3 that belongs to SCSB.

-SSH to the bibdata alma worker machine that is used for indexing https://github.com/pulibrary/bibdata/blob/7284a2364a8c1eb5af70f8e79b80a44eb546a4bc/config/deploy/production.rb#L11-L12 and start a tmux session.
+SSH to the bibdata alma worker machine that is used for indexing https://github.com/pulibrary/bibdata/blob/main/config/deploy/production.rb#L12-L13
+1. The following rake task will index the latest 'Updated Partner ReCAP Records' dump file.
 ```
-$ tmux attach-session -t full-index
 $ cd /opt/bibdata/current
-$ TIMESTAMP="2021-10-15" SET_URL=http://lib-solr8-prod.princeton.edu:8983/solr/catalog-alma-production-rebuild bundle exec rake scsb:latest
+$ SET_URL=http://lib-solr8-prod.princeton.edu:8983/solr/catalog-alma-production-rebuild bundle exec rake scsb:latest
-CTRL+b d (to detach from tmux)
 ```
+2. The following rake task does not work at the moment but it was used to index the partner updates since the set_date until now.
+See issue https://github.com/pulibrary/bibdata/issues/1966

 ### Hook up your dev instance to the new index to see how it looks